Greg Fleet: Career

 In 2011, Fleet commissioned a DVD containing segments of some of his best-known performances.
-The DVD was sold as Bootlegs and Jumperpants and was sold for $19.95.
-Fleet mentioned that the funds from this DVD were going towards financing the filming of his classic 1995 show Thai Die as a feature-length comedy special.
-It was scheduled to be filmed on 7 November 2011 at The Comics Lounge in Melbourne, and it was released in 2012.
+It was sold as Bootlegs and Jumperpants and Fleet mentioned that the funds from its sale were going towards financing the filming of his classic 1995 show Thai Die, as a feature-length comedy special.
+It was filmed in 2011 at The Comics Lounge in Melbourne, and released in 2012.

-In 2015, Fleet starred in the Australian zombie comedy film Me and My Mates vs the Zombie Apocalypse, alongside fellow Australian comedians Jim Jefferies and Alex Williamson.
+In 2013, Fleet appeared in Underbelly: Squizzy, the sixth installment of the Underbelly franchise, playing Richard Harris, "Australia's most violent prisoner".
+In 2015, he starred in low-budget zombie comedy film Me and My Mates vs the Zombie Apocalypse, alongside fellow Australian comedians Jim Jefferies and Alex Williamson.
+The following year, he appeared in the first season of Wolf Creek, as the bikie 'Gundog'.
+The same year, he played fictional stand-up comedian, Bob Graffoe in Die on Your Feet, an eight-part comedy-drama, chronicling the trials and tribulations of the world of stand-up comedy, also writing the series.

-In 2013, he appeared in Underbelly: Squizzy playing Richard Harris "Australia's most violent prisoner" and in 2016 appeared in series one of Wolf Creek as the bikie "Gundog".

-In 2018, he wrote and starred in the modern adaptation of Macbeth, Signifying Nothing, the second of his plays to win best theatre and critics choice awards at the Adelaide fringe.

-In 2021, he co-wrote and acted in the play The Twins with his old school friend Ian Darling, which opened at the 2021 Adelaide Fringe Festival and won the Mental Health Awareness Award.
+In 2018, Fleet wrote and starred in a modern stage adaptation of Macbeth called Signifying Nothing, the second of his plays to win Best Theatre and Critics Choice awards at the Adelaide Fringe.
+In 2021, he co-wrote and acted in the play The Twins with his old school friend Ian Darling.
+It opened at the 2021 Adelaide Fringe Festival and won the Mental Health Awareness Award.

-In 2023, he played in Allan King's psychological horror film Vincent as the drug dealing paedophile Micky St Peters.
+In 2023, Fleet played in Allan King's psychological horror film Vincent, as Micky St Peters, a drug dealing paedophile.

-In mid 2024, he finished writing his fourth book The Last Ride, which will be in stores early 2025.
-He also finished work on a screenplay called I Know, I Know based on his novel The Good Son.
+In mid-2024, Fleet finished writing his fourth book The Last Ride.
+He also finished work on a screenplay called I Know, I Know, based on his novel The Good Son.
 The screenplay was co-written with his partner, filmmaker Philippa Bateman.

-In 2024, Fleet announced his semi-retirement from performing stand up comedy having appeared in 27 consecutive Melbourne International Comedy Festivals, half a dozen Edinburgh Fringe festivals and performing all over the world.
+In 2024, Fleet announced his semi-retirement from performing stand-up comedy, having appeared in 27 consecutive Melbourne International Comedy Festivals, half a dozen Edinburgh Fringe festivals and performing all over the world.